nfxpnk/markguide/README.md

 #### Component example

-It extends markdown code block "fences" notation with custom type (just like Hologram) -- `html_example` and `pug_example`.
+It extends Markdown fenced code blocks with a custom type (like Hologram) — `html_example` and `pug_example`.
-That render component html instead of code-example.
-This keeps documentation compatible with regular markdown.
+That renders component HTML instead of a code example, keeping documentation compatible with regular Markdown.

-To create component example you need to add code-block with `html_example`:
+To create a component example you need to add a code block with `html_example`:

-add pug_example

 ```scss
 /*md